nathanemyers-dev/ai-computational-memory/white-paper/taxonomy.md

 ## Structures
 **Analytical Structures**
 User‑provided models, inputs, parameters, and scaffolding that can be retained safely within the continuity layer.
-These structures support governed dynamic modeling without producing regulated guidance.
+These structures support governed dynamic modeling without producing liability-bearing guidance.

 **State Packets**
 Discrete units of retained information evaluated against retention eligibility rules.
 Packets may be accepted, rejected, or supervised depending on identity, preference, long‑term relevance, and advisory‑risk classification.